nathanhleung/blog-old.nathanhleung.com/_posts/2016-01-13-bless-up-words-of-wisdom-from-dj-khaled.md

 comments: true
 tags: []
 ---
+> Originally written for publication in the [WHS Trojan Times](http://whstrojantimes.wix.com/ttimes)

 DJ Khaled: world-renowned producer and artist, or enlightened zen master?
 With his insightful witticisms taking Snapchat by storm, it can be hard to tell.